 Protect an Application

-This simple quickstart guide walks you through the steps required to protect an application with heimdall.
-Here, you'll learn how you can make use of heimdall as an authentication & authorization proxy in front of your application and also how you could implement Edge-level Authorization Architecture (EAA) with heimdall's help.
+This simple quickstart guide will walk you through the steps to protect an application using heimdall.
+You'll learn how to configure heimdall as an authentication and authorization proxy in front of your application, as well as how to implement an Edge-level Authorization Architecture (EAA) with heimdall's help.

 Overview

-In this guide we’re going to configure two setups, both protecting a service which exposes a couple of endpoints:
+In this guide, we’ll configure two setups to protect a service that exposes a few endpoints:

-• The /user endpoint should only be accessible to users with the role user.
+• The /user endpoint should only be accessible to users with the user role.

-• The /admin endpoint should only be accessible to users with the role admin and
+• The /admin endpoint should only be accessible to users with the admin role.

-• the /private endpoint, as well as any other potentially exposed endpoint should not be accessible at all.
-So all requests should be rejected.
+• The /private endpoint, along with any other potentially exposed endpoints, should not be accessible at all.
+All requests to it should be rejected.

-For authentication purposes, we’re going to use JWTs, containing the respective role.
-The authorization will happen with the help of Open Policy Agent (OPA).
+For authentication, we’ll use JWTs containing the respective roles.
+Authorization will be handled with the help of Open Policy Agent (OPA).

-In both setups, we’re going to create minimal but complete environments using docker compose with
+In both setups, we’ll create minimal but complete environments using Docker Compose with:

-• containous/whoami (that service just echoes back everything it receives) which mimics our service exposing the abovesaid endpoints,
+• traefik/whoami (a service that echoes back everything it receives), mimicking our service exposing the endpoints described above,

-• an NGINX server serving the public key for the verification purposes of the JWTs mentioned above (it just mimics the JWKS endpoint typically exposed by an OIDC provider),
+• an NGINX server serving the public key for verifying the JWTs (mimicking the JWKS endpoint typically exposed by an OIDC provider),

-• heimdall, orchestrating everything to implement the above said requirements.
+• heimdall, orchestrating everything to enforce the above requirements.

-This and similar quickstarts, demonstrating other (integration) options are also available on GitHub.
+This quickstart and others demonstrating different integration options are also available on GitHub.

 Prerequisites

-To be able to follow this guide, you’ll need the following tools installed locally:
+To follow this guide, you’ll need the following tools installed locally:

 Configure

 1. Heimdall can be configured via environment variables, as well as using a configuration file.
-For simplicity reasons, we’ll use a configuration file here.
-So create a config file named heimdall-config.yaml with the following contents:
+For simplicity, we’ll use a configuration file in this guide.
+Create a file named heimdall-config.yaml with the following contents:

 log: (1)